jvaubourg/processwire-module-padopt/README.md

 ### Live Customizers Submodule

-This submodule enables to add a client live customization of the product: the image of the product is updated as the customer chooses his/her options, acting as a preview.
+This submodule enables to add a client live customization of the product: the image of the product is updated as the customer chooses their options, acting as a preview.

 Let's take another example of shirt selling, with a live preview of the colors: